perdidor/Arduino-MDB-UART/README.md

 This section was added after I sent out dozens of similar responses to requests for assistance via email.
 It looks like a lot of new people have come to hardware development due to the fucking covid pandemic.
 OK here's a quick guide on how to start the device after assembly.

-So, we need to do three operations: flash the hex file of the main program, flash the eep file with the adapter settings, and set the correct fuse values.
-The firmware is compiled with the expectation that the chip will be clocked from an external crystal with a frequency of 16 MHz, so if the fuses are incorrectly installed, the chip will not be able to work at best due to incorrect timing of the time intervals, at worst the chip will be impossible to flash using a sequential method for the same reason.
+So, we need to do three operations: flash the hex file of the main program, flash the eep file with the adapter settings, and set the correct fuses values.
+The firmware is compiled with the expectation that the chip clocked from an external crystal at 16 MHz, so if the fuses values are incorrect, the chip will not be able to work at best due to incorrect timing, at worst the chip will be impossible to flash using any serial method for the same reason.

 **Prerequisities**: